-Proce- dures Unit or - controller Address setting range Setting method Notes Factory setting 1 Indoor unit Main unit IC IC 01 to 50 Assign the smallest ad- dress to the main unit in the group.
-To perform a group opera- tion of indoor units that have different functions, designate the indeor unit 00 Sub unit Assign sequential numbers starting with the address of the main unit in the same group +1.
+Proce- dures Unit o r controller Address setting range Setting method Notes Factory setting 1 Indoor unit Main unit IC 01 to 50 Assign the smallest ad- dress to the main unit in the group.
+To perform a group opera- tion of indoor units that have different functions, 00 Sub unit Assign sequential numbers starting with the address of the main unit in the same group +1.
 (Main unit ad- dress +1, main unit ad- dress +2, main unit address +3, etc.) designate the indoor unit in the group with the great- est number of functions as the main unit.
 2 LOSSNAY LC 01 to 50 Assign an arbitrary but unique address to each of these units after assigning an address to all indoor units.
 None of these addresses may overlap any of the in- door unit addresses.
-00 3 3 MA Main remote con- troller control- ler MA No settings re- quired. - It is not possible to con- nect a pair of PAR- 31MAA.
-Main Sub remote control- ler MA Sub remote controller Settings to be made ac- cording to the remote con- troller function selection 4 Outdoor unit OC OS1 OS2 51 to 100 Assign sequential address to the outdoor units in the same refrigerant circuit.
+00 3 MA remote con- troller Main remote control- ler MA No settings re- quired. - Main Sub remote control- ler MA Sub remote controller Settings to be made ac- cording to the remote con- troller function selection 4 Outdoor unit OC OS1 OS2 51 to 100 Assign sequential address to the outdoor units in the same refrigerant circuit.
 The outdoor units are auto- matically designated as OC, OS1, and OS2.(Note) To set the address to 100, set the rotary switches to 50.
 00